 Probability of detection∼scaleMonthly precipitation+Moon fraction+scaleNumber of trap nights #8

 Model checks, including mixing patterns of the MCMC sampler and posterior predictive checks were performed as an assessment of goodness of fit.
 Bayesian p-values were produced at the community level and species level with values greater than 0.1 and less than 0.9 suggestive of adequate model fit.
-The Widely Applicable Information Criterion was used to guide final model selection (Watanabe 2010).
+The Widely Applicable Information Criterion (WAIC) was used to guide final model selection (Watanabe 2010).
 Using this model, we estimate occupancy probability for each species in different land use types.
 Only estimates for species with detections from at least 10 grid cells are included to avoid inference from limited data.

+We drew posterior samples from the most parsimonious Bayesian occupancy model incorporating spatial autocorrelation to estimate the probability of occurrence of a species within a trapping grid cell (see Supplementary Material 8. for model selection).

 Co-occurrence of Mastomys natalensis with sympatric species

 To investigate the presence of competitive exclusion of the primary reservoir of Lassa fever by other rodent species within these communities we examined the correlation of the probability of occupancy of species pairs.
 The predicted probability of occupancy at each of the grid cells from our spatial multi-species occupancy model was obtained.
 We stratified these by land use type and calculated the Spearman rank correlation coefficient (ρ), conducting a two-sided test for statistical significance with a null hypothesis of no correlation between the probability of occupancy for these species.
 We constrain this analysis to species pairs that were detected in the land use setting in the observed data informing our model to limit inference from sparse data.
 Further, due to multiple statistical tests we use a conservative value of statistical significance where p <= 0.005 represents a statistically significant association to minimise the reporting of false positive associations (Benjamin et al. 2018).
 A statistically significant positive correlation was interpreted as species one being more likely to occur in a grid cell of the specific land use type if species two were present.
 A statistically significant negative correlation was interpreted as species one being less likely to occur in a grid cell of the specific land use type if species two were present.
-The causal mechanism and direction behind any observed correlations can not be inferred from our current analysis.
+The causal mechanism and direction behind any observed correlations cannot be inferred from our current analysis.

 Results